COMBAR Constitution

 Examples of previous reports by previous beneficiaries of the grant can be made available on request to the Combar Administrator (admin@combar.com).

-Registration is now open for the COMBAR North American and Offshore Meeting which will be held in Montréal, Canada 28-30 May 2025.
+Registration is now closed for the COMBAR North American and Offshore Meeting which will be held in Montréal, Canada 28-30 May 2025.
+The programme may be downloaded here.
+Last updated 21 May 25.

 May is tulip season in Montréal, with tulips, magnolias and cherry blossoms in bloom and the city abuzz with the start of terrasse season, when pavement cafes and restaurants spill out into the streets and Montréalers make the most of the return of the sunshine, warm weather and the end of the Canadian winter.